 Instead of ethereal impressions of beauty in nature, expressionism focuses on the inner angst and fear lurking within the subconscious mind.
 Expressionism in music embraces jarring dissonance and radical distortion.

 Expressionism was heavily influenced by expressionist art and protest movements of the time.
 Originating primarily in Germany and Austria, expressionist music’s freely displayed angst and turmoil attracted some of the 20th century’s most respected and diverse composers from the United States and around the world.

 When Was the Expressionist Era?

-While the expressionist era in music begins in roughly 1900, the term “expressionist” was probably first applied to music in 1918 regarding Arnold Schoenberg, an expressionist painter and composer.
+While the expressionist era in music began in roughly 1900, the term “expressionist” was probably first applied to music in 1918 by Arnold Schoenberg, an expressionist painter, and composer.

 The expressionist era held influence in the musical world until approximately 1930.